Envy Peru

-Boris Itzkovich Escobar (born 22 April 1989), known by the stage name Envy Peru, is a Peruvian-Dutch drag queen, actor, model and makeup artist settled in the Netherlands, most notable for being the winner of the first season of Drag Race Holland.
-He is also known as one of the top three drag presenters in the Netherlands for the BNNVARA television show De diva in mij.
+Boris Itzkovich Escobar (born 22 April 1989), known by the stage name Envy Peru, is a Peruvian and Dutch drag queen, actor, model and makeup artist known for winning the first season of Drag Race Holland.
+Envy Peru is also known as a presenter for the BNNVARA television show De diva in mij.

 Early life

-Escobar was born in Trujillo, Peru in 1989.
+Boris Itzkovich Escobar was born in Trujillo, Peru, in 1989.
 At the age of four, they moved with their mother and aunt to the Netherlands, where they began working in the world of theater and makeup.
 She is the drag daughter of Vanessa Van Cartier and Tabitha.

 Career

-On 9 September 2020, Envy Peru was announced as 1 of 10 cast members of the debut season of Drag Race Holland.
-Envy was the first ever Peruvian contestant in the Drag Race franchise, and went on to win the first season of the show.
+In September 2020, Envy Peru was announced as one of ten cast members of the debut season of Drag Race Holland.
+Envy was the first-ever Peruvian contestant in the Drag Race franchise, and went on to win the season.
 Her track record was one of the best in the history of the show at the time of airing, with 4 challenge wins out of the 7 competitive episodes.

-In July 2021, she was a featured guest judge for Drag Race España, becoming the first Drag Race contestant to act as a guest judge across the whole franchise.
+In July 2021, she was a featured guest judge for Drag Race España, becoming the first Drag Race contestant to act as a guest judge.

 In July 2023, she revealed that she had recently been physically and verbally assaulted by four young men while riding a bus in Amsterdam.
 The same month, she announced that her U.S. visa had been approved.

-As Envy Peru, she is the most followed drag queen on social media in the Netherlands.
+As Envy Peru, she is the most-followed drag queen on social media in the Netherlands.